cms-opendata-workshop/workshop-lesson-objects/_episodes/03-cms-special-info.md

 >save the values for some discriminants that are based on rejecting electrons or muons.
 >
 >> ## Solution:
+>> The TWiki describes Loose/Medium/Tight ID levels for an "AntiElectron" algorithm and an "AntiMuon" algorithm.
+>> They can be accessed like the other tau IDs, but you might need to refer to the output of `edmDumpEventContent`
+>> to find the exact form of the InputTag name.
 >>
+>> Add declarations:
 >>~~~
 >>bool value_tau_idantieleloose[max_tau];
 >>bool value_tau_idantielemedium[max_tau];